 If you are dealing with a person who has lost their temper and become verbally or physically aggressive, remove yourself from the situation immediately.
 Find someone to support you if appropriate.

-We’d love to know your tips on how to remain calm.
+We’d love to know what strategies you use to remain calm in conflict situations.
 Please share them with us in the comments below.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.